 To connect with a Veterans Crisis Line responder anytime day or night:

-Click the links below to download digital and print materials.
-Share these materials to help us promote the Great American Smokeout and VA’s tobacco use treatment resources.
+Download and share the digital and print materials below to promote the Great American Spit Out and VA’s tobacco use treatment resources.

 Newsletter Article and Blurbs: VA medical centers and program offices can include the article or the shorter informational blurbs in their Veteran-facing newsletters and other communications.